kmcgrath88/Cancer-DataVis-Project/README.md

 <!--About the Project-->
 ## About the Project
- Datasets were transformed to one GeoJSON file using Pandas dataframes.
+ Datasets were transformed to GeoJSON and JSON files using Pandas dataframes.
 Python and Flask were used to load data into MongoDB.
-JavaScript, D3.js, Geomapping with Leaflet.js, and Chart.js were utilized to generate an interactive United States map with dashboard on top cancer incidence per state.
-Flask was used to web scrape a current cancer news article from https://www.cancer.gov/news-events.
+JavaScript, D3.js, Geomapping with Leaflet.js, and Chart.js were utilized to generate an interactive United States map with dashboard on top cancer incidence and mortality per state.
+Flask was used to web scrape a current cancer news article from cancer.gov, send scraped information to MongoDB, and render it on our html page.

 <!--Built With-->
 ### Built With
-This project was built using the following frameworks/libraries:<br>
+This project was built using the following frameworks/libraries/databases:<br>
 * Python
 * Pandas
 * Flask
+    * Dependencies for Flask: bson, flask_pymongo, flask_cors
+* GeoJSON
+* JSON
+* Requests
 * MongoDB
 * JavaScript
-* GeoJSON
 * Geomapping with Leaflet.js
 * Chart.js